-John moved to Mammoth Lakes in July 2010 with his wife, Nora; daughter, Bryn; and son, Jace.
+John moved to Mammoth Lakes in July 2010 with his daughter, Bryn, and son, Jace.
 John is an active board member of Visit California, US Travel Association, and California Travel Association.
 A native of New Hampshire, John moved here from Wyoming, where he was vice-president of marketing and sales for Grand Targhee Resort.
 John’s background includes 14 years with American Skiing Company as vice-president of marketing and sales at Attitash Ski Resort in New Hampshire.

 He also spent three years heading up worldwide marketing and sales efforts for Colorado Ski Country USA in Denver, representing all 26 Colorado ski resorts.
 John graduated from Boston’s Northeastern University in 1993 and spent four years working co-op at Sugarbush in Vermont during that time.
 He and his family enjoy skiing, biking, hiking, golf, travel, and the Boston Red Sox.

 Nicole Godoy is originally from Santa Monica, CA, but she has called Mammoth Lakes home for the past 16 years.
 She has been involved in many facets of the business world from property management to running a concierge business, and she currently works full time as a realtor with Resort Property Realty and is known as The Mammoth Agent.
 She also volunteers as the Vice President of the NOW Foundation, Secretary on the board of the Eastern Sierra Nordic Ski Association and as Member at Large on the board of the Mammoth Lakes Chamber of Commerce.

 Nicole enjoys skiing, biking, hiking and most important spending quality time with her husband, Jamie, and her two children, Fiona and Cabot, exploring all that Mammoth Lakes has to offer.